deployphp/docs/api.md

 run('git clone ...', ['timeout' => null, 'tty' => true]);
 ~~~

-`run` function returns an instance of the `Result` class, which can be easily cast to string:
+`run` function returns the output of the command as a string:

 ~~~php
 $path = run('readlink {{deploy_path}}/current');